EPI-USE-Labs/html_routes/README.md

 Rails HtmlRoutes
 ================

-Output your Rails routes to html:
+Output your Rails routes to html.
+It is automatically opened by your browser, but this option can be disabled.

 ![HTML Routes](./example.png "HtmlRoutes")